NativeScript/docs-v7/getting-started.md

 To get started, you need JavaScript or TypeScript knowledge to implement your business logic, XML and CSS knowledge to design your UI and an idea for a mobile app.
 You do not need Java or Objective-C knowledge.

-Once you have your app idea, you can get started in three simple steps.
+Once you have your app idea, you can get started in a few minutes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rsCT5fpES4Q?rel=0" frameborder="0" allowfullscreen></iframe>

+Basically, to get started, you need to go through these simple steps.
+You can find even more details at the referenced pages of the documentation.

 ### 1. Choose your tools and **[set up your system](setup/quick-setup.md)**.